kidaa30/ohimanual/3_conduct_manual/practical_species_BDD_ICO.md

 **Global 2013** | The method was the same as Global 2012. | The reference point was the same as Global 2012. | The approach was the same as Global 2012.
 **Brazil (2014)** | The method was the same as Global 2012. | The reference point was the same as Global 2012. | The approach was the same as Global 2012.
 **U.S. West Coast (2014)** | This study replaced the global IUCN risk assessments with regionally-specific species assessments provided by NatureServe. | The reference point was the same as Global 2012. | Same as Global 2012, with regional data for the threat categories.
+**China (2015)** |Status model is similar to global assessments.
+However, average extinction risk of all assessed species was only calculated as the weighted sum of the number of species in each threat category, since habitat area per species is not obtainable. |
+The reference point is to have the risk status of all iconic species at lowest risk of extinction.|